petepm/Singleton/lyrics.md

 Constantly peering
 Out the corner of my eye
-For a little blue circle
+For that pale blue dot
-On a pinned tab
+On a pinned chromed tab

 That time it's perpetually Pinkerton
 It's life in Singleton